robinweser/fela/docs/advanced/Plugins.md

 ### Use Cases
 They are especially helpful to automate certain aspects of styling such as auto-prefixing.
 They are also very handy to improve the developer experience e.g. by automatically adding a unit like `px` to dimension values.

+### Order Matters
+Your style objects get piped from left to right.
+Always remember that the plugin order sometimes matters as some plugins might depend on each other.

 ## Using Plugins
 To use plugins we need to add them to the renderer configuration directly.
 You can do this by passing a configuration object with the `plugins` key while creating your renderer.